uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/tips-on-applying-for-teacher-training.md

 * personal qualities that will make you a good teacher
 * your contribution to the life of the school outside the classroom – for example, running extra-curricular activities and clubs
-* details any experience you have working with children and what you learnt
+* details of any experience you have working with children and what you learnt
 * your suitability to teach a subject or group
 * evidence of the knowledge you have in your subject